temporalio/cli/temporalcli/commandsmd/commands.md

 * `--reason` (string) - Reason for termination.
 Defaults to message with the current user's name.
 * `--yes`, `-y` (bool) - Confirm prompt to perform batch.
 Only allowed if query is present.

+### temporal workflow trace: Terminate Workflow Execution by ID or List Filter.

+The `temporal workflow trace` command display the progress of a [Workflow Execution](/concepts/what-is-a-workflow-execution) and its child workflows with a trace.
+This view provides a great way to understand the flow of a workflow.

+Use the options listed below to change the behavior of this command.

+#### Options

+* `--fold` (string) - Statuses for which Child Workflows will be folded in (this will reduce the number of information fetched and displayed).
+Case-insensitive and ignored if no-fold supplied.
+Available values: running, completed, failed, canceled, terminated, timedout, continueasnew.
+Default: completed,canceled,terminated.
+* `--no-fold` (bool) - Disable folding.
+All Child Workflows within the set depth will be fetched and displayed.
+* `--depth` (int) - Depth of child workflows to fetch.
+Use -1 to fetch child workflows at any depth.
+Default: -1.
+* `--concurrency` (int) - Number of concurrent workflow histories that will be requested at any given time.
+Default: 10.

+Includes options set for [workflow reference](#options-set-for-workflow-reference).
+Includes options set for [client](#options-set-for-client).

 ### temporal workflow update: Updates a running workflow synchronously.

 The `temporal workflow update` command is used to synchronously [Update](/concepts/what-is-an-update) a